 Side effects from regional anesthesia include:

-That depends on the type of surgery you had.
+How long you stay in the hospital depends on the type of procedure you had.
 Some procedures require an overnight hospital stay or longer.
 If you had a same-day surgery, you should be able to go home 1 to 4 hours afterward.

 What Should I Watch Out for Afterward?